EricApostal/invite-ranks/readme.md

 }

-Keep in mind that you must chose your role basesd on the ID.
+Keep in mind that you must chose your role based on the ID.
 You must go to Server Settings -> Roles -> Click on ... -> Copy ID.
 You then paste that into the config.json file